maplemavin/docs/api_v1.md

     See the response for `/photos/albums`, it will be structured the same except that it won't be in an array.

-# Store and Commerce
-These endpoints revolve around StageBloc store and commerce data in the backend.
-They can be used for tasks including retrieving store items and orders, updating orders, or getting analytics from a store.

 # Video
 These endpoints revolve around the ability to upload and stream video through StageBloc.
 Video consists of both individual videos and those videos being organized into various playlists.